-After the previous posts where we have seen why AWS Certifications matter, how they are structured and how to get ready for them, it’s now time to better understand each one of the available paths and see all the details about them.
+After the previous posts where we have seen how AWS certifications are structured and how to get ready for them, it’s now time to better understand each one of the available paths and see all the details about them.
 This new post of the AWS Certifications Study Guide will talk about the AWS Solutions Architect Associate Level certification, often considered the entry level in the AWS Certifications system, and also the first one to be launched by Amazon.
 We will see what it is thought for, what are the topics of this certification, and a few hints to become a certified AWS Solutions Architect.

 The AWS Solutions Architect Associate level path